Last updated on March 29, 2026

 Kess, Dissident Mage

 If your palette allows for more than mono-blue, commanders like Kess, Dissident Mage are another option.
-Instants go to the graveyard as soon as they resolve, and Kess lets you sling them again right away.
+Instants go to the graveyard as soon as they resolve and Kess, one of the best Grixis commanders, lets you sling them again right away.

-And, of course, there are spell-slinging Izzet commanders, and then there's Niv-Mizzet, Parun, who’s big, mean, and full of pings.
-It makes each of your draws a painful experience for others and restocks your ammo every time your they dare cast an answer.
+And, of course, there are spell-slinging Izzet commanders like Niv-Mizzet, Parun, who’s big, mean, and full of pings.
+It makes each of your draws a painful experience for others and restocks your ammo every time they dare cast an answer.

 Wrap Up